 Online Teaching Course

-The fall cohort for the Online Teaching Course is underway and the spring 2015 cohort will begin in early May; registration information will be posted closer to the opening date.
+The spring cohort of the Online Teaching Course began on January 26, 2015.
+The summer cohort will begin in early May; registration information will be posted closer to the opening date.
 Before considering registering, please read through the fall syllabus (linked below) and the course description provided here so you have an idea of the time commitment required to successful complete the course.
-If you are not familiar with Sakai, we request that you work through the Sakai training materials provided by ITRS before taking our course.
+If you are not familiar with Sakai, you will need to work through the Sakai training materials provided by ITRS before taking our course.
 Our intent to to provide an overview of best practices for teaching online; we do not cover Sakai basics or course-creation procedures.